sigmacoy/cs-questions-should-know/README.md

 This makes threads take turns, preventing the race condition.

 ## 11. What is Dynamic Programming?
 Dynamic Programming = Solving complex problems by breaking into overlapping subproblems and storing results to avoid recomputation.
 Either memoization (top-down) or Tabulation (bottom-up).
-Algorithm technique to optimization problems.
+Algorithm technique to optimization problems. <br>

 Do research about fibonacci recursion when n is big <br>
 Compared to using DP <br>